How Much Does a Car Cost in Canada? A 2023 Guide

 Average Costs of Owning a Car in Canada

 Once you’ve decided on the make and model of your car, the expenses don’t stop there.
 In addition to the initial purchase price, you’ll also need to factor in all the other ongoing costs associated with vehicle ownership.
-The average monthly cost of owning a car in Canada is about $740, which comes out to over $13.000 per year.
+The average monthly cost of owning a car in Canada is about $740, which comes out to about $8.800 per year.